-Then the income change may affect the customer's
+When the customer receives And the income change is for the Then the income change may affect the customer's...

 ALTCS Customer; Income eligibility; or

-Customer's spouse Share of Cost (SOC).
+Customer's spouse • Share of Cost (SOC).

 Customer or spouse's dependent children

 Freedom to Work (FTW) - ALTCS Customer; Income eligibility;

-Customer's spouse SOC; or
+Customer's spouse • SOC; or

 Customer or spouse's dependent children Monthly premium.

-SSI-MAO Customer; Income eligibility; or Medicare Savings Program (MSP) Customer's spouse; MA program.
-Customer or spouse's dependent children; or Customer's parent (when customer is a minor) Freedom to Work (FTW) Customer; Income eligibility; (, Customer's spouse; MA program; or Customer or spouse's dependent children; or Monthly premium.
-Customer's parent (when customer is a minor) Adult; Anyone in the customer's MAGI budget group (See Income eligibility.
-Caretaker Relative MA602D) Child Pregnant Woman Anyone in the customer's MAGI budget group (See MA602D) MA program.
-NOTE Increases in income that happen after the customer is approved as a Pregnant Woman do not affect eligibility.
+SSI-MAO Customer; Income eligibility; or Medicare Savings Program (MSP) Customer's spouse; • MA program.
+Customer or spouse's dependent children; or • Customer's parent (when customer is a minor) Freedom to Work (FTW) Customer; Income eligibility; Customer's spouse; MA program; or Customer or spouse's dependent children; or Monthly premium. • Customer's parent (when customer is a minor) Adult; Anyone in the customer's MAGI budget group (See Income eligibility.
+Caretaker Relative MA602D) Child Pregnant Woman Anyone in the customer's MAGI budget group (See MA program.
+MA602D) NOTE Increases in income that happen after the customer is approved as a Pregnant Woman do not affect eligibility.
 KidsCare Anyone in the customer's MAGI budget group (See MA602D) Income eligibility;MA program; or Monthly premium.
-Transitional Medical Assistance/Continuous Anyone in the customer's MAGI budget group (See MA program.
-Coverage (TMA/CC) MA602D) NOTE When income increases after a TMA period or CC is approved, no action is taken until the next renewal.
+Transitional Medical Anyone in the customer's MA program.
+Assistance/Continuous Coverage (TMA/CC) MAGI budget group (See MA602D) NOTE When income increases after a TMA period or CC is approved, no action is taken until the next renewal.
 Young Adult Anyone in the customer's MA program.

 Transitional Insurance MAGI budget group (See

 (YATI) MA602D) NOTE There is no

-income I imit for YATI.
+income limit for YATI.